nilsojc/gamedaynotifications/README.md

 ## ☁️ 30 Days DevOps Challenge - La Liga Game Day Notifications / Sports Alerts System  ☁️

 This is part of the second project in the 30-day DevOps challenge!

-In this project, we will create a  🌟
+In this project, we will build an event-driven system to deliver real-time game notifications for La Liga's Soccer competition.
+Using Amazon EventBridge, we’ll capture events and trigger automated workflows powered by AWS Lambda.
+Notifications will be sent via email or text messages through Amazon SNS.
+Game data will be fetched dynamically from the Sportsdata API, ensuring accurate and timely queries for every event! 🌟

 <h2>Environments and Technologies Used</h2>